-All work you submit in this class must be your own.
-For the written assignments up to the final project, you may discuss cases and ideas with your classmates; doing so is often helpful in refining and testing your interpretation and analysis.
+For all other work, you may discuss cases and ideas with your classmates; doing so is often helpful in refining and testing your interpretation and analysis.
 However, the UF Law Honor Code requires that your assignments represent your own work.
 Written work must be done independently.
-Your written work product may be shown only to me and to your TA, unless I expressly authorized otherwise; for example, I may authorize you to share your work product with a particular student for purposes of completing a peer review.
+Your written work may be shown only to me and to your TA, unless I expressly authorized otherwise; for example, I may authorize you to share your work product with a particular student for purposes of completing a peer review.
 Unauthorized collaboration on writing assignments (with anyone-UF Law affiliated or not) is a UF Law Honor Code violation.
 In addition, giving your work to another student violates the collaboration policy as much as taking work from another student does.